howzat/howzat.github.io/index.rst

    scala> operate(new Person with CyclingProficiency) Pass me the knife // uh-oh this looks bad :(

-The compiler can help us out, lets refine the restriction.
+The compiler can help us out, let's refine the restriction.
 ::
    scala> trait MedicalDegree extends Qualification scala> type Doctor = Person with MedicalDegree // restrict the hierarchy